jelinj8/TenDollarWebcam/README.md

 3. Download this git repo and cd into it.
 4. pio run -t upload (This command will fetch dependencies, build the project and install it on the board via USB)

-The first time you run your device you'll need to use an Android or iOS app to give it access to your wifi network.
-See [instructions here](https://github.com/geeksville/AutoWifi/blob/master/README.md).
+~~The first time you run your device you'll need to use an Android or iOS app to give it access to your wifi network.
+See [instructions here](https://github.com/geeksville/AutoWifi/blob/master/README.md).~~ To configure WiFi connection short GPIO16 (default cfg) to GND and reset to force the board into configuration mode.
+It'll start an AP with captive portal.
+When you connect to it, you should be asked to "login a network".
+That would redirect you to the config UI and allow you configure the network(s) the camera should connect to.

+When rebooted, the camera autoconnects to configured networks.
+If it isn't succesful, it starts to flash the LED, until it is succesfull.

 At this point your device should be happily serving up frames.
 Either via a web-browser at http://yourdeviceipaddr or more interestingly via a standard